TammyGirl2015/Vairgo/README.md

 ### Unfixed Bugs

-* 1 warning in wave regarding a repititiive link.
+* 1 alert in wave regarding a repititiive link.
 ![Wave warning](readme-images/wave-summary-screenshot.jpg)

 * Some info indicated in html and css code regarding trailing slashes on void elements to be corrected at a later date.